Siege of Apamea: Prelude

-Following Julius Caesar's victories in the east, he set about establishing his administration in the eastern provinces.
+Following Julius Caesar's victories in the east during the civil war, he set about establishing his administration in the eastern provinces.
 He appointed Cleopatra client king of Egypt.
 He next reaffirmed relations with the Kingdoms of Galatia and Cappadocia through their kings Ariobarzanes and Deiotarus, allowing them to remain kings despite previously supporting Pompey in the Civil War.
 Finally, Caesar dealt with Syria by appointing his cousin, Sextus Julius Caesar as governor of the province.

 The following year, a Pompeian equite by the name of Quintus Caecilius Bassus, who had fought at the Battle of Pharsalus, spread a rumour that Caesar had been defeated and killed in Africa.
 In this way, Bassus gained a following among the local aristocracy and soldiers, who started a large-scale revolt.
 Caesar was at this time occupied with a revolt led by the sons of Gnaeus Pompeius Magnus, Sextus and Gnaeus.
 Unable to directly confront the Syrian revolt, Caesar sent reinforcements instead.
 Bassus meanwhile had managed to capture the city of Tyre, in modern-day Lebanon, and established it as his base of operations.
 Despite this early success, Bassus was soon wounded in a pitched battle by Sextus, using his reinforcements from Caesar. but managed to escape the battle on horseback and fled to the province of Cilicia, in modern-day Turkey.
 He continued his revolt against Sextus, however, and encouraged mutinies and revolts in Syria, one of which resulted in Sextus being killed.
 Sextus was replaced with acting governor Quintus Cornificius.

 The death of Sextus put the province into disarray and paved the way for Bassus to grab power.
 He assembled an army of slaves, vassals, regional kinglets, Parthians, and the Jewish opposition of Antipater of Idumea, including the Galatian Tetrarch, Deiotarus.
 Bassus then invaded Syria, meeting little resistance and capturing the majority of the province.
 He placed himself as acting governor, with his own government, administration, and military forces (militia).
 By now, Caesar had sent reinforcements under Gaius Antistio Veto, who was to replace Cornificius; Veto arrived shortly thereafter and was received cordially by Cornificius.
 Vetus's army besieged a city loyal to Bassus, and was initially successful, even being hailed as imperator by the troops.
 However, the Parthian prince Pacorus I and an old ally of the Parthians, the Arabian king Alcaudonius, attacked and drove the Caesarians away from the city, badly bloodied.
 Caesar immediately ordered another campaign to finally bring Bassus to heel.